Car Insurance Discounts for Students

 Teens can Save on Car Insurance Too

-It's not a secret; students who are often teenagers, pay a higher price on car insurance due to their young age.
+It's not a secret that students, who are often teenagers, pay a higher price for car insurance due to their young age.
 Students looking for relief from the high cost of insurance do have some options.
 A couple of car insurance discounts designed specifically for students are available through most insurance carriers.
-Learn how to get a good student discount and or a resident student discount.
+Read on to learn how to get a good student discount and or a resident student discount.

 - Licensed driver age 16 to 25

 - Must have a 3.0 or higher grade point average

 - A student attending high school full time or college student with 12 credit hours or more

 - Student homeschooled can qualify with proper documentation

 - Discount can be added and removed based on future grades